horlas/test_python/Readme.md

 # Test python

 This program count the frequency of all words contained into a text .
-This program can print each word and and its frequency of occurrence.
+This program can print each word and  its frequency of occurrence.
 This program can return the three most frequent words

 ##  Content of repositorie